Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 "You can't let that happen to me!"
 Trump said at his Kentucky rally Monday night, imploring Kentucky voters to go to the polls for Bevin.
 He did not want the the narrative to be: "Trump suffered the greatest defeat in the history of the world."

 Well, it wasn't the greatest defeat in the history of the world.
-But it is bad news for Trump, despite his campaign dismissing loss as the result of problems with Bevin's campaign.
+But it is bad news for Trump, despite his campaign dismissing the loss as the result of problems with Bevin's campaign.
 So what will the results mean for his mood and state of mind, as congressional investigators keep asking questions in their impeachment inquiry?

 3. The suburbs remain a warning sign for Republicans

-Republicans want to dismiss the results in Kentucky as Bevin being unpopular and acerbic, and while that is a point to consider, especially considering that Republican candidates swept all of the other statewide races, mostly by double-digit margins.
+Republicans want to dismiss the results in Kentucky as Bevin being unpopular and acerbic, and that is a point to consider, especially considering that Republican candidates swept all of the other statewide races, mostly by double-digit margins.
 But Bevin's unpopularity does not explain the results in Virginia.

 The fact is what we've seen in election after election since Trump has been in office, Democrats have outperformed prior performances — and that strength has been rooted in the suburbs.
 Remember, Republicans lost the House in 2018 because suburban voters turned on Trump and the GOP — and Republicans haven't fixed that problem.